 - First, you must make certain you’re paying all of your bills on time.
 Late payments, just like on time payments, are recorded by the credit reporting companies.
 Even a brief history of late payments can negatively affect your score, just as several months of diligent on time payments will bode well.

 - Pay down your credit card balances, keeping them low—but not necessarily paid off!
 You will want to select one or two credit cards and use them frequently for everyday purchases.
 Try to keep your credit card to debt ratio at around 30%.
 The best strategy is to use your card, then make multiple payments per month; this way you’re paying down your card, not carrying a balance, but still having some of your credit used at any given time.
-No one knows when creditors sends their data to the credit reporting agencies; they love seeing that you’re using your credit line wisely, not just letting your account collect dust.
+No one knows when creditors send their data to the credit reporting agencies; they love seeing that you’re using your credit line wisely, not just letting your account collect dust.

 - Go over your credit report thoroughly!
 It’s not uncommon to find reporting errors that are lowering your credit score.
 With documentation (proof) in hand, call the credit reporting companies and ask them to make the required corrections.